 While the inclusion of a control condition is helpful, it can still not completely exclude the possibility of spurious correlation.
 Also, during some experimental paradigms – particularly when examining INS during naturalistic social interaction – there is no adequate active control condition.
 Therefore, additional and more stringent control analyses have been suggested.

-One option is to perform a random pair analysis in which data from a real dyad is compared to a large number of permutations that pair data from one interaction partner with data from various other interaction partners, thereby forming a large number of artificial dyads.
+One option is to perform a random pair analysis (i.e., dyad scrambling) in which data from a real dyad is compared to a large number of permutations that pair data from one interaction partner with data from various other interaction partners (who performed the same task but not together as a dyad), thereby forming artificial dyads.
 The assumption of this permutation analysis is that INS for real dyads should be significantly higher than INS for artificial dyads – which can be statistically tested at various levels (i.e., for each channel, each ROI or as an interaction of channel or ROI with experimental conditions).

-Another option is to shuffle and/or scramble the individual data, sometimes even within specific frequency bands.
+Another option is to shuffle and/or scramble the individual data (i.e., phase scrambling), sometimes even within specific frequency bands.
 Alternative approaches also propose reversing or shifting the individual data, but these approaches should be employed with caution as INS analysis, especially if derived through WTC, takes into account phase shifts (see “6.
 How is interpersonal neural synchrony derived from fNIRS hyperscanning data?” above).

 8. What else do I need to keep in mind?